-As a first step in developing a business continuity plan (BCP) the "critical" exposures of the organizational processes must be defined at group and individual locations levels.
-Such an assessment should include processes, infrastructure and utilities, suppliers, equipment and stock, population potentially impacted, and so on.
-For each of these critical exposures, the potential hazards and the corresponding vulnerabilities (quality of controls in place) are to be identified ad assessed.
-A scenario-based approach is then implemented to determine the severity of the events (in terms of the population impacted and financial repercussions) and their probability of occurrence.
+As a first step in the development of a business continuity plan (BCP) the "critical" exposures of the organizational processes must be defined both, at Group as well as individual locations levels.
+Such an assessment should include factors such as processes, infrastructure and utilities, suppliers, equipment and stock, population potentially impacted, and so on.
+For each of these critical exposures the potential hazards are identified, and the corresponding vulnerabilities (quality of controls in place) assessed.
+A scenario-based approach is then implemented to determine the severity of the events (in terms of population impacted, and/or financial repercussions) and their probability of occurrence.